 While I wasn’t geeking out over the Game of Thrones connection, the Dark Hedges was a cool spot, and I wish we had a little bit more time here.
-Eventually when I do watch Game of Thrones, there’ll be a part of the show where I can say, “I’ve been there.”
+If I do decide to watch Game of Thrones, there’ll be a part of the show where I can say, “I’ve been there.”

 Things To Know

 The Dark Hedges is quite famous.
 Should you want to avoid the crowds, you may want to rent a car and visit early.
 There is parking at the nearby Hedges Estate Hotel.
 The Dark Hedges is at The Dark Hedges, Bregagh Road, Stranocum, Ballymoney, UK.
 Here is a general map.
 This area is part of The Dark Hedges Preservation Fund.
 Visitors should respect this area by not littering or damaging these historic trees.

 I went to the dark hedges on tour with Paddy Wagon Tours.
-They are a popular tour company here in Ireland and Northern Ireland that offer day tours (and multi-day tours).
-The tour I was on left from Belfast and went to the Dark Hedges, Carrick a rede rope bridge, and the Giant’s Causeway.
+They are a popular tour company in Ireland and Northern Ireland that offers day tours (and multi-day tours).
+The tour I was on left from Belfast and went to the Dark Hedges, Carrick-a-Rede rope bridge, and the Giant’s Causeway.
 It was a 7-hour tour that cost €29, which I paid myself.

 While in Belfast I stayed at the Belfast International Youth Hostel.
 The hostel has a fun vibe and is a short walk to the centre of Belfast.
 I stayed in a dorm room for one night, which cost about €30.
 If you’re not on a budget there are plenty of hotels in Belfast you can book here.

 Have you been to the Dark Hedges?
 Am I crazy for not watching Game of Thrones?